RPxGoon/Sandboxy/doc/client_lua_api.md

 ### `init.lua`

 The main Lua script.
 Running this script should register everything it wants to register.
-Subsequent execution depends on Luanti calling the registered callbacks.
+Subsequent execution depends on Sandboxy calling the registered callbacks.

 **NOTE**: Client mods currently can't provide textures, sounds, or models by